dereuromark/cakephp-codesniffer/README.md

 It will output a list of issues to your TMP dir.
 By default it uses the CakePHP standard.
 You can easily adjust it as `-s MyOwnStandard`, though.

-If you want to correct the found issues listed, use:
+To correct the found issues listed, use:
 ```bash
 	cake CodeSniffer.Cs run [/some/optional/path] -f
  ```